Sebastián Nayar: Career

 Born in Buenos Aires, Nayar began his career with local team Boca Juniors, making one appearance in the 2008 Clausura.
 Nayar then moved to Spanish team Recreativo Huelva at the end of the season, despite still being contracted to Boca.
 During his debut season with Recreativo, Nayar made 14 appearances in the league.
 Nayar later signed for Colombian team Deportivo Cali, moving on to Mexican team Atlante, before returning to Argentina in January 2011 with Aldosivi.
 In September 2012, he joined Orihuela.
 In January 2013, he left Orihuela and joined San Roque de Lepe.
 He joined Greek club Kerkyra for the 2013–14 season.
 On August 11, 2015, he signed with Greek Football League club AE Larissa.
-On 17 February 2016 Nayar was released from his contract, due to a disciplinary offence.
+On 17 February 2016 Nayar was released from his contract, due to a disciplinary offense.
 Five days later, On 22 February 2016, there was an official announcement from the club's major shareholder Alexis Kougias, stating that the player will finally remain in the team's squad.
 On 14 July 2016, Nayar left the club by mutual agreement.
 In September 2016, Nayar signed for Panegialios.

 On 16 January 2020, Nayar signed with Victoria Hotspurs.